atomictag/incremental-bars/README.md

 Rationale
 ----------

-TLDR; take ANY standard Handlebars template and output DOM.
-Patch only the DOM parts that changed upon each render.

 Handlebars templates are awesome and used in countless applications everywhere - but they generate strings, not DOM, and that makes re-rendering fragments fairly expensive and not suitable for in-place DOM patching (like [Virtual Dom](https://github.com/Matt-Esch/virtual-dom), [incremental-dom](https://github.com/google/incremental-dom), React etc.).

 There have been attempts to make HB build DOM rather than strings (e.g. [HtmlBars](https://github.com/tildeio/htmlbars)) but none seem to be off-the-shelf, backward compatible, and simple enough to be usable in real-life.
 Changing output target appears to be a very complex endevour given the inherent complexity of the Handlebars parser and compiler to support all kind of cool features like helpers, partials. decorators etc.